kubernetes/minikube/site/content/en/docs/tutorials/setup_minikube_in_github_actions.md

 Requirements:

 - a valid Dockerfile
-- a valid [deployment.yaml](/#example-deployment-yaml) to deploy image to kubernetes
-- in your deployment.yaml make sure the is set to `imagePullPolicy: Never`

-Steps:
+- a valid `deployment.yaml` file with `imagePullPolicy: Never` see bellow for an example

+Create workflow:

-- Create a workflow yaml in your github repo in `.github/workflows/pr.yml`
+- copy this yaml to your workflow file for example in `.github/workflows/pr.yml`:

   ```yaml
   name: CI